Frequently Asked Questions

 Question: What is the difference between the Competitive Program and the Academy Program?

-Answer: CFSC’s Academy is more than a way to simply identify players on the “highest level” team.
-The simple answer is the commitment level of the player.
-Players in the Academy are solely interested in developing as a player and are willing to put in the time, energy, commitment necessary.
+Answer: CFSC’s Competitive Program is for our younger competitive players – U12 and younger.
+Our Academy Program is for our older competitive players – U13 and older.
+Within our Academy Program, we have two options that allow the club to best match a player’s commitment level.
 The Academy’s focus is on training & player development and playing time is not guaranteed but rather earned.
-Players are enrolled in the Academy and not a specific team.
-The Academy trains together and teams are formed at the discretion of the Director(s) of coaching and can/will change throughout the seasonal year depending on the specific goals of the Academy or the event for which the Academy is training.
-The Academy program is limited in the number of players enrolled at any given time to ensure proper coach-to-player ratios.
+Players are enrolled in the the Academy pool of players and not a specific team.
+The Academy pools train together and teams are formed at the discretion of the Director(s) of coaching and can/will change throughout the seasonal year depending on the specific goals of the Academy or an event for which the Academy is training.
 CFSC’s Academy program is run by the Director(s) of coaching and Academy staff coaches.

 CFSC’s Competitive teams compete at a very high level in local leagues.
 They are a little more team-oriented than the Academy.
 Teams train together and while there could be player movement between teams, it is the exception rather than the rule.
 The same club culture, style and system of play that are taught in the Academy are also taught throughout the club, including the Competitive program.
-The Academy staff is regularly working with Competitive coaches and teams to evaluate players and potentially extend invitation into the Academy program.
-Please see our Program Comparison.
+For more detailed information including differences between the Academy Program options, please see our Program Comparison.

 Question: Are there tryouts?
 How is player placement handled?